Table of Contents

 - Pressing the wine – Get the most out of what you have right now, like squeezing the juice from the best grapes.

-- Drinking the Wine – we should appreciate as often as possible the gift of life, with our family and friends
+- Drinking the Wine – we should appreciate as often as possible the gift of life, with our family and friend

 Terry: Why is estrangement so common in divorced families?